 My garden faces North

-What this often means is that the face of the house adjoining the garden faces North.
-The end of the garden will be South facing and so excellent for growing all kinds of plants, and the longer the garden, the greater the area that gets the sun.
+The face of the house adjoining the garden faces North and so doesn't get any direct sunlight.
+The other end of the garden will be South facing and so excellent for growing all kinds of plants, and the longer the garden, the greater the area that gets the sun.
 There will be quite a shadow extending from the house, so it is worth considering placing any patio or deck away from the house on the Eastern side of the garden to catch the evening sun.

 My garden is a boring big square